-Our two beachfront luxury villas are found approximately five minutes’ drive from the town centre of Sète at the start of a 20 kilometre long, sandy beach.
+Our beachfront luxury villa is found approximately five minutes’ drive from the town centre of Sète at the start of a 20 kilometre long, sandy beach.
 Sète itself is situated in the South of France, on the Mediterranean coast, just 30 minutes by car from Montpellier.

 ‘The Little Venice of the Languedoc’ has retained its authenticity as a thriving fishing port, which remains the main focus of this wonderful town.
-Visitors to our villas in Sète can enjoy a wide variety of activities including water skiing, wake boarding and excursions on our speed boat “le petit Amazon Creek”.
-There is also kayaking, stand-up paddle boarding and mountain bikes for every age, all of which are complimentary with our holidays.
+Visitors to our villas in Sète can enjoy a wide variety of activities including kayaking, stand-up paddle boarding and mountain bikes for every age, all of which are complimentary with our holidays.
 There are also many other activities on offer including tennis and golf, or roller-blading along the newly built beach promenade.

 Sample one of Sète’s traditional dishes such as ‘la tielle’ – tomato and octopus pie – in one of the many restaurants along the beach front near our villas, or in one of the town’s many superb fish restaurants.
 Take a stroll through the fishing port with its delightful bars, cafes and chilled out atmosphere.
 If relaxing and soaking up the sunshine is more your thing, you can be sure that Sète’s natural, unspoilt sandy beach and crystal clear waters will leave you wishing you had discovered the “real South of France” sooner.